javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 ...But this can be changed.
 If we'd like to allow subdomains like `forum.site.com` to get a cookie set at `site.com`, that's possible.

 For that to happen, when setting a cookie at `site.com`, we should explicitly set the `domain` option to the root domain: `domain=site.com`.
-Then all subdomains will see such cookie.
+Then all subdomains will see such a cookie.

 For example: